nikobiebl/Project-Work-2/README.md

 # Project-Thesis
-As part of my dual studies program, I am writing a project thesis on "Comparative Evaluation of Classical Machine Learning Methods for Phishing Detection Using Text-Based Features on a Novel Dataset"
+As part of my dual studies program, I am writing a project thesis on "Machine Learning for Email Phishing Detection on a Novel Data Set"

 # Data Set used in the project:
 https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data?select=phishing_email.csv